 That, in turn, enables better decision-making and clearer choices.
-Sinek says:

 I’ll share with you a recent example of this in my life.
 Earlier this year, I decided to make my health a bigger priority, specifically losing weight.
 I set this goal because it gave me more energy at work, improved my sleep, and helped me be a better father—I really didn’t care for all that wheezing every time I played with my kids.

 Before you start creating an action plan, think about why you’re setting a new goal.
 Doing so will guide you forward on this journey and give you a North Star to point to when things get hard (and they inevitably will).

-2. Write down Your Goal
+2. Write Down Your Goal

-Now that you have a goal in mind, it’s time to get it out of your head and on a piece of paper.
+If you really want to know how to create an action plan for goals, it’s time to get your goals out of your head and onto a piece of paper.
 While you can also do this electronically through an app, research has found that you’re 42% more likely to achieve your goal if it’s written down.

 3. Set a SMART Goal

 A SMART goal pulls on a popular system in business management.
 That’s because it ensures the goal you’ve set is both realistic and achievable.
 It can also be used as a reference to guide you through your action plan.

 - Specific: You need to have specific ideas about what you want to accomplish.
 To get started, answer the “W” questions: who, what, where, when, and why.

 - Relevant: Why does the goal matter to you?
 Does it align with other goals?
 These types of questions can help you determine the goal’s true objective and whether it’s worth pursuing.

 - Time-bound: Whether it’s a daily, weekly, or monthly target, deadlines can motivate us to take action sooner than later.